 VA Benefits Briefing

-A Veterans Affairs representative is available for individual appointments every Thursday and Friday at the A&FRC.
-A group briefing is also available the fourth Friday of the month.
-Call for an appointment or to reserve the group briefing.
+A Veterans Affairs Benefits advisor is available for individual appointments every Thursday and Friday at the A&FRC.
+A group briefing is also available Monday – Friday, please call for an appointment or to reserve the group briefing.
+The Veterans Affairs Disability Claims representative will give a briefing on benefits during the Transition Assistance Program (TAP).

 Résumé and Application Review